jrnl-org/jrnl/docs/advanced.md

     journal: ~/recipes.txt
 ```

-The `work` journal is encrypted and prints to `json` by default.
-It's also edited using an existing instance of VSCode.
-Similarly, the `food` journal prints to markdown by default.
+The `work` journal is encrypted, prints to `json` by default, and is edited using an existing window of VSCode.
+Similarly, the `food` journal prints to markdown by default, but uses all the other defaults.

 !!! note
     Changing `encrypt` to a different value will not encrypt or decrypt your
     journal file, it merely says whether or not your journal